jlperona-teaching/ecs154a-winter20/lab1/lab1.rst

 We will be using v2.15.0 of `Logisim Evolution`_ for the majority of the quarter.
 You can download it here_.
+Earlier versions may look different; **make sure to use the link above to download it!**

 Logisim Evolution is distributed via a JAR file.
 JAR files need a Java Runtime Environment (JRE) available to run.
-The CSIF has OpenJDK 11 installed already and should work out of the box.
+Here's recommendations for a JRE for the major operating systems:

-If you want to run it on your own Linux machine, you should be able to find *openjdk11-jre* or something similar via your package manager.
+* On Linux, you should be able to find *openjdk11-jre* or something similar via your package manager.

+  * The CSIF has OpenJDK 11 installed already and should work out of the box.
+  * You'll need to forward X if you want to SSH into CSIF machines and run Logisim Evolution.

-On Windows, I suggest OpenJDK 11 LTS from AdoptOpenJDK_.
+* On Windows and OS X, I suggest OpenJDK 11 LTS from AdoptOpenJDK_.

+  * One TA has reported that you'll need to adjust your security settings in your options to run the JAR file.

 Matthew Farrens has a Logisim introduction available on `his website`_; read sections 2 and 3.
 Note that this was written for the original Logisim, so some things might look a bit different, but the basics should be the same.
 Discussions in the first week will also give a short introduction to Logisim Evolution and how to implement functions.
-I'd recommend that you download it before your first discussion so that you can follow along on the tutorial.
+I'd recommend that you download it and test it out before your first discussion so that you can follow along on the tutorial.

 .. _`Logisim Evolution`: https://github.com/reds-heig/logisim-evolution
 .. _here: https://github.com/reds-heig/logisim-evolution/releases/tag/v2.15.0